 - 41 % of Gen-Zs stated that social media platforms make them feel anxious, sad or depressed

-We all need to be more mindful of our relationship with digital tools – especially where our attachment is erring on the side of “unhealthy”.
-Tracking the time you spend on your devices is a central means to building greater digital self-awareness.
+We all need to be more mindful of our relationship with tech—especially where our attachment is erring on the side of unhealthy dependence.
+Capturing the time you actually spend on different digital activities using an app usage tracker is essential for building greater digital self-awareness.
 Ultimately, by being more conscious of how you use your devices, you can become more intentional about how you do and don’t want to use them.

 iOS’ Screen Time is a well-known feature found alongside Notifications and Do Not Disturb in your Settings menu.
 It tracks exactly how you use your device, providing a high-level evaluation of the time you spend on it in a single day, as well as a more detailed look at time spent in certain categories or apps.
 But we wouldn't recommend using its Mac counterpart on Catalina right now, which can't distinguish between active and inactive app usage...